iree-org/iree/docs/developers/developing_iree/testing_guide.md

 files that can be pushed to test devices (such as Android phones) where they run with gtest style assertions (e.g. `check.expect_almost_eq(lhs, rhs)`).

-> Note:<br>
-> &nbsp;&nbsp;&nbsp;&nbsp;IREE end-to-end tests historically used `iree-run-mlir`.
-> We are in the process of transitioning them to use the check framework, but
-> that migration is incomplete, so some tests still use `iree-run-mlir`.

 ### Building e2e tests

 The files needed by these tests are not built by default with CMake.
 You'll